 At cinch, we class a used car that’s under one year old with fewer than 5,000 miles as nearly new – and there are plenty of them in stock.
 Of course, only the best quality cars make the cut at cinch, though we totally get why some would be lured to cars with the very lowest miles and most recent registration date.
-For some, there’s nothing quite like driving a 21-plate car in 2021, while for others, nearly new cars are the thinking person’s way into the latest cars.
+For some, there’s nothing quite like driving a latest-plate car, while for others, nearly new cars are the thinking person’s way into the latest cars.
 If that sounds familiar, this article is for you.

 Below, we run through three standout recent additions to the cinch entirely online stocklist that fall into that ‘nearly new’ bracket.
 They’re each the automotive equivalent of a spring chicken, yet thanks to being classed as used cars, they come with some decent savings over their original showroom prices.
 Happy days.